awsdocs/amazon-s3-developer-guide/doc_source/cloudwatch-monitoring.md

 ## Amazon S3 CloudWatch Replication Metrics<a name="s3-cloudwatch-replication-metrics"></a>

 With replication metrics, you can monitor the total number and size of objects that are pending replication, and the maximum replication time to the destination Region\.
-Only replication rules that have S3 Replication Time Control \(S3 RTC\) enabled will publish replication metrics\.
-Unlike CloudWatch storage and request metrics, you cannot filter replication metrics by prefix\(es\) and/or tag\(s\)\.
-However, you can set up a replication rule based on prefix\(es\) and/or tag\(s\) and your replication metrics will monitor replication for the specified prefix\(es\) and/or tag\(s\)\.
+Only replication rules that have S3 Replication Time Control \(S3 RTC\) enabled can publish replication metrics\.

+Unlike CloudWatch storage and request metrics, you can't filter replication metrics by prefixes or tags\.
+However, you can set up a replication rule based on prefixes and tags\.
+Your replication metrics then monitor replication for the prefixes and tags that you specified\.
 For more information, see [Replicating Objects Using S3 Replication Time Control \(S3 RTC\)](replication-time-control.md)\.

 **Note**
 You can enable alarms for your replication metrics on Amazon CloudWatch\.
-When you set up alarms for your replication metrics, set the **Missing data treatment** field to *Treat missing data as ignore \(maintain the alarm state\)*\.
+When you set up alarms for your replication metrics, set the **Missing data treatment** field to **Treat missing data as ignore \(maintain the alarm state\)**\.

 | Metric | Description |